 I started to venture further afield, paying regular visits to Altrincham Market to discover wha the North West had to offer, and travelling to London to shop at Borough Market and learn about emerging brands like Bread Ahead and Crosstown.

 I visited makers markets, vegan markets, food markets and pop-ups across the North West.
 I started to discover small suppliers and producers, and began to get to know some of the people behind local restaurants and food brands.
 I fell in love with their stories and the care and passion that they put into their food.
 My friends and I were constantly sharing pictures of food via WhatsApp and social media, and I decided to set up Liverpool Food Network to shout about these amazing independents and the incredible people that run them.

 Yet as I looked more closely at the way these businesses were presenting themselves and talking to their customers online, I started to see that many of them weren’t realising their potential.
 They had great ideas and fantastic products, but they just weren’t able to tell their stories effectively and attract as many new customers as I knew they were capable of.

 What was worse was that I learned some of these businesses were actually paying large fees to agencies to manage their social media – but I could tell whoever was writing the posts had never set foot in their premises or sampled their food.

 Liverpool Food Network allowed me to talk about my favourite products and places, but clearly some of them needed help talking about themselves.
 So, through Spaghetti Group, I began consulting with independent businesses I passionately believed in to help them implement what I'd learned about customer experience, branding and communications during my corporate career.
 Just because a business might be small, it doesn’t mean that it shouldn’t think big.

-If you’re interested in learning more about how I can help you, contact me using the form below and I’ll be in touch to arrange a consultation call.
+If you’re interested in learning more about how we can help you, contact us using the form below and we'll be in touch to arrange a consultation call.